IPsec Site-to-Site VPN Example with Pre-Shared Keys¶

 6retries, but a problematic WAN connection on either side may make that too low.

-Click Save to complete the phase 1 setup.
+Click Save as mentioned above to complete the phase 1 setup.

-After the phase 1 has been added, add a new phase 2 definition to the VPN:
+With the phase 1 entry complete, now a new phase 2 definition to the VPN:

 Click Show Phase 2 Entries as seen in Figure Site A Phase 2 List (Empty) to expand the phase 2 list for this VPN.